anbuselvidemo/KUBEDEMO/README.md

 # Simple Kubernetes Demo Project

-This is a simple Flask app which will return the latest git commit hash for the provided Repo on a health check url
+This is a simple Flask app which runs on Kubernetes and will return the latest git commit hash for the provided Repo on a health check url

 # How to run

+_Pre requisites:_
-You need to have Kubernetes setup installed to run this project.
+Kubernetes installed

 Apply the provided Manifests to deploy the Application and start the service using the below commands